-To be able to respond to immediate needs in the context of the Syrian crisis for interventions for Syrian refugees and their host communities in Turkey in accordance with the above objectives, a delegation agreement is foreseen in accordance with Article 58(1)(c) of the Regulation (EU, Euratom) No 966/2012.
+To be able to respond to immediate needs in the context of the Syrian crisis for interventions for Syrian refugees and their host communities in Turkey in accordance with the above objectives, a delegation agreement is foreseen.

 The eligible implementing partner is selected on the basis of its experience in the field, and possibility to scale up its existing operations and/or introducing new activities within its portfolio.
 Furthermore, proven experience in cooperating with the GoT and having obtained an agreement of GoT on the planned intervention was a decisive factor for selecting an implementing partner.
 As such the selection of this entity is justified by its unique market position to absorb considerable aid funds in a short period but maintaining the required accountability standards at the same time.